scipy-conference/scipy_proceedings/papers/vamvourellis_corvellec/vamvourellis_corvellec.rst

 *Model Fit Checks*

 Figures :ref:`mean`, :ref:`sd`, and :ref:`corr`,
-we plot the posterior samples on top of the true values and check visually that the confidence intervals cover the true values we used to generate the synthetic data.
+we plot the posterior samples on top of the true values (vertical black lines) and check visually that the confidence intervals cover the true values we used to generate the synthetic data.